Pregnancy Prevention

 Do discuss effective methods of birth control with your doctor before beginning Clarus therapy.
 Do not become pregnant for one month before, during, or for one month after taking Clarus.

 Do have two blood or urine pregnancy tests in a licensed laboratory before starting Clarus therapy.
-The first pregnancy test should be done after you and your doctor have decided to use Clarus.
+The first pregnancy test should be done once you and your doctor have decided to use Clarus.
 The second pregnancy test should be done within 11 days before starting Clarus.
 Wait until the second or third day of your next period before starting Clarus.
-Do not take Clarus if you are, or may become pregnant during your Clarus treatment.
+Do not take Clarus if you are pregnant.

-Do use two reliable methods of birth control at the same time for at least one month before you start Clarus, while you are taking Clarus, and for at least one month after you stop taking Clarus.
+Do use two reliable methods of birth control at the same time for at least one month before you start Clarus, while you are taking Clarus, and for at least one month after you stop taking Clarus, even if you have a history of infertility or are not sexually active.
 Do not take Clarus until you and your doctor are sure you are not pregnant.

 Do wait until the second or third day of your next normal menstrual period before you start Clarus.
 Do not take Clarus if you have not had two negative pregnancy tests before starting Clarus